eonist/eonist.github.io/_posts/2021-09-24-sub-module.md

 ### Resetting submodule
 Sometimes editing or changing a submodule just creates an avalanche of issues.
 So resetting is a better option
-1. compress your project, to back it up
+1. Compress your project, to back it up (This can be smart to do even when adding a submodule etc, submodule is DarkMagic(TM) )
 2. `git reset --hard`
 3. Add submodules ✨

 ### Gotchas:
-- updating submodules: `git submodule update --remote`
+- Updating submodules: `git submodule update --remote`